tinyclub/linux-lab/README.md

   * users can not be added to docker group and break non-root operation.
   * snap service exhausts the /dev/loop devices and break mount operation.

+### 6.3.11 How to exit fullscreen mode of vnc clients

+The easiest method is kill the VNC server in Linux Lab:

+    $ sudo pkill x11vnc

 ## 6.4 Lab Issues